code-jace/atmos-notes/src/site/notes/2.Meta/Inspiration & Influences.md

 	- [Oops,heres the whole series on youtube](https://www.youtube.com/playlist?list=PLuHw9FX1wllBRmmwENMw316ST2htPTMuo)
 - Fullmetal Alchemist. *Fullmetal Alchemist* - Magic, technology, both of those things at the same time.
 Strong and developed characters.
 What it contributes here is probably the concrete nature of the magic system and how grounded everything - while still fantastical was.
 It also was sort of my first foray into a show that had meaningful politics and touched on international relations.
 Also how more or less every story thread was tied up in the end.
 - Mortal Engines - the books for the world building and story.
 Deep and interesting characters that subvert the norm in a way that feels very real.
 The film for some beautiful visuals.
-- Leviathan - I think this was my first dip into alternate history.
+- Leviathan book series - I think this was my first dip into alternate history.
 It has airships and some of them are living things.
 - Star Wars - goes without saying.
 The ultimate in peasant boy meets a wizard journeys.
 Also Empires and Rebels.
 - Dune - Intrigue.
 Plans within plans.
 Do I have many?
 I have a few maybe.
 - Battlestar Galactica - Space Opera with grit.
 Great characters and big questions.
 Very tense.
 I like the idea of huge spaceship and a crew.
 Likely translates to Airship or something in the setting.
+- Space Battleship Yamato - a theme emerges...
+Space Opera with less grit but more wearing hearts on sleeves.
+Very dramatic, and with very cool technology and morals.
 - Legend of the Galactic Heroes - The opposite extreme of Space Opera, in that its practically an opera in the original sense.
 So many developed characters.
 Almost too many.
 I hope to be as in depth.
 Does a similar to Star Wars with an empire and the alliance, but its far more grey.
 Shows it from both sides which as a sandbox, I hope to be able to do.
 - The Legend of Zelda
 - Nausicaä of the Valley of the Wind/ Laputa Castle in the Sky/ whatever studio Ghibli is doing with their worldbuilding and themes.